d2s/Documentation/_posts/2018-04-12-RsyncGUIfirststart.md

 ### First start of RsyncGUI

-The first action required when starting RsyncGUI for the first time is to allow RsyncGUI to access the root home catalog.
-Before choosing `Allow` select your root home catalog.
+The first action required when starting RsyncGUI for the first time is to allow RsyncGUI to access the root home catalog. **Before choosing `Allow` select root of the home catalog.**

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/main2.png)